HowardCraft/Academy/Month3/readMe.md

 # Q: How to Run `.sh` Files on Raspberry Pi

+## why we have `.sh`?

+Installing dependenices and libreries on Raspberry Pi can be a bit challenging, so we prepare `.sh` as much as possible to reduce the struggleing users with errors while instaling the files/libreries.

 ## What is a `.sh` file?

 A `.sh` file is a **shell script** — a text file that contains a list of terminal commands.
 It’s often used to automate tasks like installing software or setting up your Raspberry Pi.